ValcareProjects/Telegram-FastaAPI-ADK-agent/README.md

 ## 🎯 Overview

-Ticket_BOook is an intelligent Telegram bot that leverages Google's Gemini AI to provide comprehensive travel and booking assistance.
+Ticket_BOook is an intelligent Telegram bot that leverages Google's Gemini AI to provide comprehensive assistance.
 The bot features a multi-agent architecture that can handle complex tasks through specialized sub-agents for tour planning, purchase assistance, and email content generation.

 ### Core Capabilities